mozilla/pontoon/docs/l10n_setup.rst

 -----

 To allow localizers to translate your app on localize.mozilla.org, your .po files need to be in SVN.
-To play nice with our git-based application code, we need to keep this SVN repository in sync with a git repository.
+You want a checkout of your locale directory to live inside the git checkout under ``locale``.

 The following steps will get you started: